mhmdksh/git-ai/README.md

                                        |
                                        --> GitHub Token (for scanning Github repository information)
 ```
+## Prerequisites
+1. Discord Bot Setup and a Discord Token
+2. Access token for your Github Account
+3. OpenAI API Key for OpenAI integration
+4. Python ~ `3.9.7`
 ## Configure
 Configure the .env using the `.env.template` file
 ```